 d= depth of manhole in m.

-Plastering is done on both the inner and outer side of the brick wall with 1:3 cement
+Plastering is done on both the inner and outer sides of the brick wall with 1:3 cement mortar.

 4. Invert/ Bottom:

 The bottom of the invert is provided with a semi-circular or U-shaped channel of cement concrete.

 The diameter is kept the same as that of the sewer.